Université Catholique de l'Ouest

 The Université Catholique de l'Ouest is a private institution of higher education with approximately 11,000 students.
 The University offers degree programs in the liberal arts and sciences as well as in theology.
 It is also home to the Centre International d'Etudes Francaises (C.I.D.E.F.), an internationally renowned school for French as a foreign language.

 The scenic campus of the Université Catholique de l'Ouest, located in town, is just a short walk from the train station or the museums, shops, and restaurants of the town center.

-KU students take courses in French language and civilization at the C.I.D.E.F., a special language center attached to the University.
-Founded in 1947, the C.I.D.E.F. welcomes about 1400 foreign students from 50 countries annually.
+KU students take courses in French language and civilization at the Centre International d'Etudes Francaises (C.I.D.E.F.), a special language center attached to the University.
+Founded in 1947, C.I.D.E.F. welcomes about 1400 foreign students from 50 countries annually.

 KU students will receive approximately 18 hours of credit per semester in French.
 The particular courses for which the student receives credit will depend on the student's level and previous course work in French.
 A typical schedule at the C.I.D.E.F. would include courses in subjects such as grammar, composition, phonetics, conversation, translation and civilization.
 All credit earned will be counted as KU credit.

 The university housing services will arrange homestays for students on a semester program.
 Typically, the student will rent a room in a house belonging to a French family.
+The cost of the homestay is included in the student's program fees.
 The level of contact with the family will depend on the individuals involved.

 Fall semester: During the September portion of your stay, the host family provides all breakfasts and dinners.
 During the rest of the semester (October to December), the host family provides all breakfasts and 3 dinners per week.

-Spring semester: All breakfasts and three dinners per week are included in the program fee.
+Spring semester: All breakfasts and three dinners per week will be provided by the host family.